theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/08-august/2024-08-messages-subscribers-friends.md

 [_Heritage Happenings_ **Calendar**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-08-happenings-calendar.pdf)

 The _Heritage Happenings_ **Residents Directory** has also been updated this month.
-Your copy is attached to the botton of this email.
+Your copy is attached to the bottom of this email.

 As part of the monthly **Around the World** program, _Heritage Happenings_ visits **Spain**.
 Look for the red and yellow colors of the Spanish flag theme.
 Look for Ferdinand the Bull blowing a trumpet as herald of the month for the masthead cameo.